3dgeo-heidelberg/dyn_b2h/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Blender Add-on allows exporting an animated Blender scene to a HELIOS++ scene.
+This Blender add-on allows exporting an animated Blender scene to a HELIOS++ scene.
 It involves exporting the scene parts (OBJ files) and writing a scene file with sequences of rigid motions for the dynamic objects.
 As of now, it supports simple motions composed of translations and rotations.

 <!-- GETTING STARTED -->
 ## Getting Started